YesCare: Controversies

 In May 2016, the company lost its contract with the state of New Mexico.
 The firm paid more than $4.5 million to settle lawsuits brought by the state.
 Most of the suits, press reports indicate were related to a single doctor who was accused of sexually abusing inmates at the Guadalupe County Correctional Facility in Santa Rosa and the Northeast New Mexico Detention Facility in Clayton.
 Other payments were for two deaths of inmates.

 In September 2021, Ann Murray, a fired nurse who worked at the Jefferson City Correctional Center in Missouri, was accused of having multiple sexual encounters with an inmate with whom she had discussed their marriage, after obtaining an intended divorce.
 She also stands accused of the fatal poisoning of her husband and burning down their home in 2020 to cover up the crime.

 On December 1, 2022, a jury found for family members rendering a $6.4 million verdict in a case of a deceased prisoner serving a five-day sentence for a theft of under $100.
 Wade Jones died of complications of alcohol withdrawal in the Kent County Correctional Facility.
 The lawsuit alleged Jones was a victim of Corizon's deliberate indifference while in jail in Grand Rapids, Michigan.

 In 2023, Corizon split into two entities, Corizon and CHS TX.
 Managed by CEO Sara Tirschwell, CHS TX retained almost all of the employees, contracts and assets of the original Corizon entity.
 On February 17, 2023, the new Corizon entity filed for Chapter 11 bankruptcy.
 YesCare, a corporation also run by CEO Sara Tirschwell, purchased the CHS TX entity.
 As commented by the Wall Street Journal, "YesCare, formerly known as Corizon, expands a legal tactic for cleansing businesses of litigation through bankruptcy."

+On May 8, 2026, YesCare filed for Chapter 11 bankruptcy, which marked Corizon's second time in bankruptcy in three years.
+YesCare claimed that financial and legal troubles were the primary cause of the decision.
+The company listed assets between $50 million and $100 million and liabilities between $100 million and $500 million.